Mental HealthPsychology

 • Constant overwhelm

 Burnout impacts your ability to think clearly.
-You forget things, miss deadlines, or re-read the same email ten times before realizing you’ve been reading your grocery list instead.
+Consequently, Burnout makes you forget things, miss deadlines, or re-read the same email multiple times. before realizing you’ve been reading your grocery list instead.

 Multitasking becomes impossible.
-You start making small mistakes, which leads to more stress—and the cycle continues.
+Small mistakes start to pile up. which leads to more stress—and the cycle continues.

 Workplace Burnout Affects Everyone